guyett92/drug.io/README.md

 * Users can view the description of a drug pulled from an API.
 * Users can subscribe to get updates about a drug or a review.
 * Users can message others.
+* Users can view a drug family information page.
+* Users can upload an image to the site for their profile rather than link a URL.
 * ~~Users can leave feedback.~~
 * ~~Users can view the top comment.~~
-* ~~Users can request to delete a drug and an admin can approve it.~~ Nearly there!
+* ~~Users can request to delete a drug and an admin can approve it.~~
+* Convert all functions to async await.
-* Error handling...
+* Error handling, dotenv...
+## Some Stats - v.1.0
+* Started: June 3, 2020
+* Initial Release: June 19, 2020
+* Hours Worked: ~47
+* Lines of Code: 2386
+* 149 lines of code written a day
+* Coding 3 hours a day
+* Errors Found: 411
+* Errors Remediated: Secret :)